 Fans and critics group Circus of Horrors with two other pictures distributed by Anglo-Amalgamated, Arthur Crabtree’s Horrors of the Black Museum and Michael Powell’s Peeping Tom.
-All three hang a series of atrocious murders on thin crime investigation storylines.
+All three hang a series of atrocious murders on a thin crime investigation storyline.
 Being the most serious and intellectually cold-blooded, the self-reflexive black comedy Peeping Tom got caught in a critical backlash and did a commercial wipeout.
-The other two are less defensible in the judgment of good taste, especially the nasty Black Museum, which they should never have shown to little kids like me.
+The other two are less defensible in the judgment of good taste, especially the nasty Black Museum, which should never have been shown to little kids like me.
 But the irresistible Circus of Horrors is pure escapist Guignol: horror thrills with a cruel vision of human nature.
 Plus a dash of sex.

 We’re told that Victorian audiences attended attractions in which nude women posed in imitations of famous paintings, ‘art’ exhibitions that were exempt from the decency laws.
 The Schüler Circus has its own tableaux vivant ‘parade of beauty’ sideshow, where patrons merely view women in themed costumes, standing still like statues.
 The main performers are a parade of much more erotically charged women, that do move.
 The blonde and very abundant Vanda Hudson plays the equestrienne Magda Von Meck, who would like to leave the circus to marry a Baron (Walter Gotell, uncredited).
-Both Hudson and horror star Yvonne Romain (The Curse of the Werewolf, Corridors of Blood, Captain Clegg, Devil Doll, The Last of Sheila) get away with a lot of near-nudity, which can’t really be explained by the circus atmosphere: the British and American censors must have been caught napping on this one.
+Both Hudson and horror star Yvonne Romain (The Curse of the Werewolf, Corridors of Blood, Captain Clegg, Devil Doll, The Last of Sheila) get away with a lot of near-nudity, which can’t really be explained by the circus atmosphere: the British and American censors must have been caught napping.
 A quick online search will turn up images from the elusive, hotter Continental version.

 ↑ The most intense of the actresses is the beautiful Erika Remberg, whose aerialist Elissa Caro makes the mistake of vying with Rossiter for control of her own billing.
 The second-billed Remberg indeed looks as if the vagaries of mainstream genre films would make her impatient; she eventually moved on to daring adult films, such as Radley Metzger’s The Lickerish Quartet.
 The IMDB calls out three marriages for Remberg, to director Sidney Hayers and actors Walter Reyer and Gustavo Rojo.